OWASP/www-project-top-10-for-business-logic-abuse/tab_methodology.md

 from 2023 to 2025, clustered the classification results, and verified the model against a sample of 25k GitHub security issues.
 This confirms that the model is both theoretically complete and practically aligned with real-world vulnerabilities.

-**The analysis was performed in four steps:**
+The analysis was performed in four steps:

 ### Stage 1: Model definition and initial classification

-We started with the basic groups of issues in regard to the Turing-machine primitives: Tape, State, Transition.
+We started with the basic groups of issues in regards to the Turing-machine primitives: Tape, State, Transition.
 For each group, we introduced around 20 root causes which resulted in 63 distinct classes of vulnerabilities.

 To validate the coverage, we used an LLM to classify all CVEs from 2023 to 2025 (76k CVE in total).